Advanced-Programming-Carasau-Project/.github/profile/README.md

    -A Visualizer developed by Lorenzo D'Ambrosio using Bevy.

-   -An AI developed by Marco Murru using ".....".
+   -An AI developed by Marco Murru using try and catch.

    -An AI developed by Andrea Goldoni using if and else.